- Search Graduate Jobs

-No-one likes having those awkward conversations (except me because I’m a weirdo and find awkward conversations hilarious) so we’ve come up with these 100% full-proof options to avoid conflict in your uni share house.
+No one likes having those awkward conversations, well except me, because I’m a weirdo and find awkward conversations hilarious.
+But if you don't, here are 100% full-proof options to avoid conflict in your uni share house.

 - Didn’t get the room you wanted?
-Rather than starting an argument straight off the bat do what any other sane person would do.
-Wait until the selfish room taking jerk, I mean person, is away and completely swap rooms.
-Place everything in the other room in the exact position that was in the original room including how their dirty clothes were spread across the floor.
+Rather than starting an argument straight off the bat, do what any other sane person would do.
+Wait until the selfish room-taking jerk, I mean person, is away and completely swap rooms.
+Place everything in the other room in the exact position of the original room, including how their dirty clothes were spread across the floor.
 When asked about it pretend they’ve lost their mind and it’s always been that way.

-- You know what causes people to be irritable and more likely to want to bicker about the little things?
+- You know what causes people to be irritable and more likely to bicker over the little things?
 Lack of sleep.
 Do your flatmates a solid, wait till they nod off and change all of their alarms for later in the morning.
-That way they’ll wake up completely refreshed, not grumpy and ready for the world!
+They’ll wake up completely refreshed, not grumpy and ready for the world!
 Who cares if they missed that important exam, sleep’s important yo!

-- Ah, that whole feuding over the remote chestnut.
-Save the tension between AFL crazy Robert and Susan who’s dying to watch Grey Anatomy by putting on a constant loop of everyone’s favourite show, Keeping Up the Kardashians.
-Damn Gina, you’re so good at making a happy home environment.
+- Ah, the whole feuding over the remote chestnut.
+Save the tension between AFL crazy Robert, and Susan who’s dying to watch Greys Anatomy, by putting on a constant loop of everyone’s favourite show, Keeping Up the Kardashians.
+Damn Gina, you’re so good at this establishing a happy home environment.

 - It’s 100% scientific proven fact that WIFI causes brain cancer.
 Randomly unplug the wifi cable modem all the time because you’re a kind, caring flatmate that would never want cancer to happen to your roomies.
 Be humble about it, though.
 No-one likes a boaster.
 Never admit to the steps you’re taking to save their lives.